alexjj/Old-alexjj.com/_posts/2022/1. January/2022-01-12-wednesday.md

 VS Code has a settings, extension, keyboard shortcuts and probably other things sync option.
 It saves to github or somewhere so all installations are the same.
 This seems ideal although every time I add a new VS Code install it complains about the settings file.
 I think it's just checking I want to overwrite the stock one it sets up on install but it's still unnerving and gives me doubt each time I do it.

 Oh it seems I also have Custom Email Domain service too with iCloud.
 I may actually use a personalised domain email address now...!
 I've had a domain for >10 years, and even one on the old Google business account thing when you could use it for free with 5 users.
 But I still find it hard to move away from my gmail.
 Everything goes there and it's easy.
 Plus my address is reasonable.

+I think [this](https://themes.gohugo.io/themes/paperesque/) is a good theme for my "noraml" blog.
+I'm not quite sure I like the front page but probably can tweak that.
+The rest of it is nice, and I like the footnotes being asides.